 Finding a good dry cleaner in your area can not only save you money but is one of your best clothing investments.
 Good quality clothes are expensive and we need them to last as long as possible.
-That will only happen if the clothes are cleaned correctly every time after they are worn.
-When you find that reliable cleaner, you've found your best clothing care partner.
-Use these four tips to select the best dry cleaner for your budget and clothing needs.
+That will only happen if the clothes are cleaned correctly each time.
+When you find that reliable cleaner that offers wet laundry and dry cleaning, you've found your best clothing care partner.
+Use these four tips to select the best dry cleaner near you that fits your budget and clothing needs.

 01 of 04

 Before you settle on the shop that will be your dry cleaner of choice, you should start by asking these six questions:

 Most dry cleaners in the United States fall into one of two types: dry stores with a central dry cleaning plant or package stores that do the cleaning on-site.

 A dry store is just a drop-off.
 The clothes are transported to a remote location for cleaning.
 Ask how many dry stores feed into the central plant.
 Is the central plant servicing only that chain of dry cleaners or others in the area?
 Large plants aim to control costs, increase efficiency, and turn things around as quickly as possible.
 Your clothes may not get personalized attention and you won't get the best results for your dollar.